PXZUpLUK/Reforestation/README.md

-## What did the left eye say to the right eye?
-Between us, something smells!
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.